A Custom-Built Platform to Unify Multiple Services and Automate Property Listings

 Custom-built, not off-the-shelf

-We ruled out template solutions early.
-West One needed a platform that could handle three separate property audiences with distinct tones, search criteria, and content structures – all under a single unified brand.
-That required a custom WordPress theme built on Timber and ACF Pro, giving West One full ownership of the codebase and long-term independence from any proprietary platform lock-in.
+West One needed a platform that could handle three separate property audiences; students, professionals, and commercial tenants, each with different search criteria, content structures, and pricing formats, all under a single unified brand.
+No template solution could do that without significant compromise.
+We built from the ground up, giving West One full ownership of the codebase and long-term independence from any platform they didn’t control.

 Built for three audiences at once

-One of the more interesting design challenges was serving students, professional tenants, and commercial prospects from the same homepage without confusion.
-The solution was a user-type selection mechanism above the main search, allowing each visitor to immediately self-identify and be routed into the right experience – complete with audience-specific search criteria, filters, and content tone.
-Student properties use price-per-person-per-week; professional listings use monthly rent; commercial properties filter by size and type.
+One of the more interesting challenges was routing three very different visitors from the same homepage without confusion.
+The solution was a user-type selection above the main search; students, professionals, or commercial, which immediately routes each visitor into the right experience.
+Student properties show price per person per week.
+Professional listings show monthly rent.
+Commercial properties filter by size and type.
 Each journey feels purpose-built because it is.

 Image of three screenshot from the new west one website